min69u/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## I've got a joke about vegetables for you... but it's a bit corny.